eugenia1984/english/glossary.md

 - **See you tomorrow**: is a casual way of saying goodbye and expressing the hope to meet the person the next day.

+- **Security** refers to the practice of keeping people and places safe.
+In a sentence, you might say, ``He works in security, protecting buildings``.
+-
 - **several** is a word used to indicate an unspecified quantity that is more than two but not many.

 - **shopping malls** are large buildings with lots of different stores, and they're common in cities.